THE BEST VALUE CARBON WHEELSET

 Roval Rapide C 38 Disc – Stiff, uncomfortable, and twitchy

-The Roval Rapide C 38 disc is made only for disc brake bikes but is marketed for use on both paved and gravel surfaces.
-I only rode these wheels on paved roads, albeit some that were similar to a well-maintained dirt one.
+The Roval Rapide C 38 disc is designed only for disc-brake bikes but is marketed for use on both paved and gravel surfaces.
+I only rode these wheels on paved roads, though some were similar to a well-maintained dirt road.

 For Roval’s sake, I hope the C 38 does better on gravel surfaces than what I experienced on paved roads.

-On chip-seal roads where I test-rode the wheels with tire pressures from 55 psi up to 75 psi, it was harsh to the point where I was backing off my speed to reduce the vibration.
+On chip-seal roads, where I test-rode the wheels with tire pressures from 55 psi to 75 psi, it was harsh enough that I had to back off my speed to reduce the vibration.

 Why not use 28mm or wider tires to improve comfort?
 If you prioritize comfort, you should.